decodejacques/redux-workshop/reference/README.md

 # Information flow

 In the following diagram I put the flow of information.
+Each step is labeled.
 Step 1 happens first, then step 2, etc...
 ![alt text](./flow.jpg)

 1. First dispatch is called on line 19.
 The argument of the dispatch is an object which describes how the store is to be modified.
 We call this object the action.